 Paisley is the generic term used worldwide to describe this pattern.
-Although the design was made popular by the town of Paisley during the 19th century it actually originated many centuries earlier in Asia, principally Persia now Iran, and India.
+Although the design was made popular by the town of Paisley during the 19th century it actually originated many centuries earlier in Asia, principally Persia now Iran, and Kashmir in northern India.
 The East India Company first began importing fabrics bearing the design during the 17th century to Britain.

 This paisley throw is mine